platatita/system/mac/docs/ruby_gem_installation_tips.md

+# to install ruby 1.9.3-p551 on mac os
+rvm install 1.9.3 --with-gcc=clang

 # to install therubyracer when some errors occurres
 # therubyracer install command
 gem install therubyracer
 # or with specifying version